gigalixir/gigalixir-cli/docs/source/main.rst

     import_config "prod.secret.exs"

-Then add something like the following in :bash:`prod.exs`
+Then append something like the following in :bash:`prod.exs`.
+Don't replace what you already have, just add this to the bottom.

 .. code-block:: elixir